Rewards and Slashing

 - The provider stake is slashed for breaking the commitment.

-- Nothing happens as the provider was not the winning execution provider for the Ethereum block.
+- Nothing happens as neither the provider nor the bidder opened the commitment.

 We discuss each case in more detail below.